-MBIA does not accept any responsibility for the accuracy or completeness of this Official Statement or any information or disclosure contained herein, or omitted herefrom, other than with respect to the accuracy of the information regarding the Policy and MBIA set forth under the heading "THE BOND INSURER AND THE FINANCIAL GUARANTY INSURANCE POLICY."
+MBIA does not accept any responsibility for the accuracy or completeness of this Official Statement or any information or disclosure contained herein, or omitted herefrom, other than with respect to the accuracy of the information regarding the financial guaranty insurance policies and MBIA set forth under this heading "FINANCIAL GUARANTY INSURANCE."
 Additionally, MBIA makes no representation regarding the Bonds or the advisability of investing in the Bonds.